voidsy-gmbh/pyThermoNDT/README.md

 ### From a local conda channel
 Download the latest conda install package (`.zip` file) from the [release page](https://github.com/voidsy-gmbh/pyThermoNDT/releases) and unzip it.
-The file contains a local conda channel with pyThermoNDT and its dependencies.
-To install pyThermoNDT from the local channel, run:
+The file contains a local conda channel with PyThermoNDT and its dependencies.
+To install PyThermoNDT from the local channel, run:

 ```bash
 conda config --add channels conda-forge # Recommended to resolve pip dependencies using conda